 Local government is commonly the applicant at the Associate level, but it can also be and existing nonprofit organization.

 OMS staff is available to help a community decide where to house their local main street effort.

 Oregon Main Street is revamping the tier stucture.
 We are pausing taking on new communities in the Main Streek Track at this time.
-We are still accepting the Associate tier applications.

 Oregon Main Street has collected data from our top two tiers of the Main Street Network since 2010.

 You can see the most recent statstics and other highlights from 2019 by viewing our 2019 OMS Annual Report.